Skip to main content

 image

-1. Click the plus on Skinned meshes to link, and drag in the renderer object from your clothes.
+1. Click the plus on Skinned meshes to link, and drag in the renderer/mesh object from your clothes.
 Usually this is the child object inside the clothing prefab that IS NOT the armature.
 If the clothing prefab contains multiple renderers, you can add them all.

 image